tylerharter/cs301-projects/fall19/p10/stage1.md

  minimum values.
 If you run `df.idxmin()` on a DataFrame, the returned values contain indexes from the DataFrame.

- #### Question 20: how far is each country in South America to it's furthest neighbor?
+#### Question 20: How far is each country in Australia to it's furthest neighbor?

  The answer should be in a table with countries as the index and two
- columns: `furthest` will contain the name of the furthest country and `distance` will contain the distance to that nearest country
+ columns: `furthest` will contain the name of the furthest country and `distance` will contain the distance to that furthest country.